MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 The Power Platform currently supports two of the three authentication methods for SAP:

-1. Username/Password - a user is prompted for their SAP username and password on the Power Apps canvas app screen, which is sent to SAP.
+1. Username/Password - a user is prompted for their SAP username and password on the canvas app screen in Power Apps, which is sent to SAP.
 1. SSO (Kerberos) - the On-premises Data Gateway requests a Kerberos ticket on behalf of the Power Apps user and this ticket is sent to SAP.
 1. SSO (SAML/X.509) - **NOT CURRENTLY SUPPORTED**.
 We plan to support SAML in the future.
 However, SAP can support both X.509 and Kerberos authentication on the same SAP instance.